liuandy1207/notes/topics/linuxTerminal.md

 ctrl + l            # clear screen (by scrolling down)

 ```
-**Embedded commands** get executed first in an expression.
-After execution, the embedded command is replaced by its output in the expression.

 ## Permissions
 File permissions can be viewed by using `ls -l`.